Hungarian Wire-haired Pointer

 Common inquiries about the breed

-Is the Wire-haired Vizsla suitable for apartment living?
+Is the Hungarian Wire-haired Pointer suitable for apartment living?

-The coat requires regular brushing and occasional hand-stripping to maintain its texture and health.
+The wire coat requires regular brushing and occasional hand-stripping to remove dead hair and maintain the proper texture.

 Are they good with children?

-Yes, they are generally very affectionate and patient with children, provided they are socialized early.
+Yes, they are typically very affectionate and gentle with family members, provided they are socialized early.

-The average lifespan of a healthy Hungarian Wire-haired Pointer is between 12 and 14 years.
+The Hungarian Wire-haired Pointer typically lives between 12 and 14 years with proper care and nutrition.

 View Official FCI Standard